forthy42/net2o/wiki/squid.md

 When trade happens in an inflationary system, people buy quick, because money is the hot potato.
-That by itself increases the amount of money in circulation, because there are more hot potato transactions.
+That by itself increases the amount of money in circulation, because there are more hot potato transactions (money spent per time increases).
 More demand increases the prices, so the inflation accellerates.

 If you don't print new money, the inflation will inevitable stop: The increased prices now match the increased turnaround speed, and